chaitanyadevle/django_tenants_q/README.md

-#Needs Modification
-# Django Tenant  Q
+# Django Tenants  Q

-Django Tenant Schemas Q is a custom implementation for Django-Q cluster for projects that make use Django Tenant Schemas package to achieve multi-tenancy in their Django projects with Postgres as database service.
+Django Tenants Q is a custom implementation for Django-Q cluster for projects that make use Django Tenants package to achieve multi-tenancy in their Django projects with Postgres as database service.
 Using this package, developer can setup a Django project to be multi-tenant and setup Django-Q cluster to work per tenant/schema basis.
 This package works with any other broker apart from Django ORM.

-# Why the need for this package?

-Although there is package *tenant-schemas-celery* supporting celery for multi-tenancy, I was quite intrigued by the *django-q* project and was exploring the possibility of making *django-q* work with *django-tenant-schemas*.
+> **Disclaimer**: This Library is the replica of the library [django-tenant-schemas-q](https://github.com/rajeshyogeshwar/django-tenant-schemas-q)
+> Full Credit goes to the author [Rajesh Yogeshwar](https://github.com/rajeshyogeshwar/).
+> I have just modified it to work with django_tenants.